takuya-motoshima/nodejs-shared/README.md

     ```

     #### Parameters
-    - {string} fromPath Original file path.
+    - {string} srcPath Original file path.
-    - {string} toPath The destination file path.
+    - {string} dstPath The destination file path.
 - ### File.isBase64()
     Check if it is a base64 string.